 The term "essay" finds its origins in the French essayer, meaning “to attempt” or to try.”
 In this advanced production workshop, we will read, screen and discuss examples of the essayistic mode in literature and cinema while making several such attempts of our own.
 Students will complete a series of writing assignments and video projects informed by class materials and group discussion.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Omitted 2016-17.
-Professor Levine.2019-20: Offered in Spring 2020
+Professor Levine.2020-21: Not offered

 Shortly after the Franco-Prussian War - when there were more bloody corpses in the streets of Paris than at the height of the French Revolution - Monet and some others invented Impressionism.
 Rather than grab horror by the throat, as Goya and Picasso did in Spain, they created an earthly paradise.
 To this end, some ecstatically immersed themselves in nature; others tapped the gas-lit pleasures of the demi-monde.

 We will revel in the different visions of Monet, Degas, Renoir, as well as of Van Gogh, Gauguin, Cézanne, Toulouse-Lautrec, Matisse – the Symbolist and Fauvist artists who followed.
 We will feast on the artists’ images, originals whenever possible (including Monet’s Matinée sur la Seine at the Mead).
 We will study their words - Van Gogh’s letters, Gauguin’s Noa Noa, Matisse’s “Notes of a Painter” - and analyze the ways in which they transformed their experiences into art.